 The short, somewhat misleading answer: social media does not directly affect your web page’s ranking.
 While there may be some correlations in terms of higher rankings and a higher number of shares/engagement, most experts argue that (at least for now) there is no proof of causation.

 In the past, many believed that social signals (likes, shares, followers, comments, etc.) were considered in SEO.
 In 2010, Danny Sulivan interviewed Google and Bing, reporting that they used these signals in the rankings.
 Matt Cutts of Google later confirmed this, only to backtrack a few years later.
-Flash forward to 2021 and this pervasive myth has been denounced by the likes of John Mueller, Gary Illyes, and other SEO experts.
+Flash forward to 2021, and John Mueller, Gary Illyes, and other SEO experts have denounced this pervasive myth.

-Of course, this is only the case for Google; Bing has been very open about the fact that social signals are a key factor.
+Of course, this is only the case for Google; Bing has been very open about social signals being a key factor.
 And despite Google’s denial, it is generally agreed that social media does indirectly support your SEO efforts by:

 - Increasing traffic to your website